soundpress/RulesOfNYC/docs/c19/index.rst

    (4) Late payment charges, if any, for invoiced amounts that are not paid by the Taxicab or Street Hail Livery Licensee on or before thirty (30) days from the due date;

-   (5) De-installation of a Technology System, not to exceed $100 per hour; and
+   (5) De-installation of a Technology System, not to exceed $125 when de-installation is performed by the TSP;

+      (i) TSP may not charge a de-installation fee when the Technology System is de-installed by another party.

+   (6)    Unreturned or damaged equipment fees;

-   (6) Moving a Technology System from one vehicle to another.
+   (7) Moving a Technology System from one vehicle to another;

+   (8) Termination/Cancellation of Technology System contract; and

+   (9) Any and all other fees.